Update Effective March 2022

 During the COVID-19 pandemic, employees, students, and visitors are required to comply with the policies outlined herein.
 This policy and any subsequent updates are being implemented to promote safety and decrease the risk of COVID-19 infections in the campus community.

 COVID-19 Vaccination Requirement

-All new and returning students are required to be fully vaccinated and boosted (when eligible for a booster according to CDC recommendations) against COVID-19 before returning to campus for the 2021-2022 academic year.
+- All students and employees are required to be fully vaccinated and boosted (when eligible for a booster according to CDC recommendations) against COVID-19.
 This requirement applies to all undergraduate students, resident and commuter, as well as all Stevenson University Online undergraduate and graduate students who access and use campus facilities.
 The requirement applies to all employees who conduct work on campus.

-- Students and employees may meet this requirement by providing the university with proof they have been fully vaccinated with a COVID-19 vaccine that is approved for emergency use by either the Federal Drug Administration (FDA) or the World Health Organization (WHO).
-Eligible students may apply for an exemption from the vaccine requirement based on sincerely held religious beliefs or for medical reasons.
-Students who are exempted from the vaccination requirement will be required to complete risk mitigation strategies as directed by the university.
+- Students and employees may meet this requirement by providing the university with proof they have been fully vaccinated and boosted (if eligible) with a COVID-19 vaccine that is approved for emergency use by either the Federal Drug Administration (FDA) or the World Health Organization (WHO).
+Eligible students and employees may apply for an exemption from the vaccine requirement based on sincerely held religious beliefs or for medical reasons.
+Students and employees who are exempted from the vaccination requirement may be required to complete risk mitigation strategies as directed by the university.